R. White's: Marketing

 In 1973, the 'Secret Lemonade Drinker' advertising campaign was launched by London agency Allen, Brady and Marsh and devised by Rod Allen, who wrote the slogan.
-The adverts featured actor Julian Chagrin in pyjamas creeping downstairs to raid the fridge for R. Whites Lemonade.
+The adverts featured actor Julian Chagrin in pyjamas creeping downstairs to raid the fridge for R. Whites Lemonade, only to be caught by his wife, played by Harriet Philpin.
 Ross McManus wrote and sang the advert's song, with his son Declan McManus (later known as Elvis Costello) providing the backing vocals.
 An alternative, unaired version of the advert featured Costello and his father onstage, as the 'Secret Lemonade Drinker' fantasised about being a rock star.

 The commercials were the brand's best known advertising campaign, and continued to air until 1984 and won a silver award at the 1974 International Advertising Festival.
+There was also a version of the commercial in 1985 featuring John Otway as the secret lemonade drinker in a phone box.

-The secret lemonade drinker was reintroduced in 1993, starring actor & comedian Julian Dutton as the eponymous Secret Lemonade Drinker, and various celebrities have featured in the commercials including comedian Ronnie Corbett and tennis player John McEnroe.
+The secret lemonade drinker was reintroduced in 1993, starring actor and comedian Julian Dutton as the eponymous Secret Lemonade Drinker, and various celebrities have featured in the commercials including comedians Ronnie Corbett and Frankie Howerd, actor Nicholas Parsons, tennis player John McEnroe (who had two versions) and footballers turned pundits Ian St John and Jimmy Greaves.
+One version dubbed the advert entirely in Japanese; another version had another sultry woman (played by Yolanda Vázquez) appear randomly to kiss Dutton (before he is rejoined by his wife, now played by Julie Dawn Cole), while yet another featured the animation of Mr Benn, with the voice of original narrator Ray Brooks.
 In 2000, “Secret Lemonade Drinker” was ranked seventh in Channel 4's poll of "The 100 Greatest TV Ads".
+Julian Chagrin and Harriet Philpin returned in 2012 to advertise R White's Lemonade Lollies.